T H E

 over all the Works of God.

-conveying to him.
-But being desirous to hear further concerning these high Matters,
+an Instrument of conveying to him.
+But being desirous to hear further concerning

-Things.
-And if thou dost remember well what I answered thee in the Beginning, thou
+Searcher of All Things.
+And if thou dost remember well what I answered thee in the

-shalt soon come thereby to understand that hidden mystical Wisdom of God, which none of
+Beginning, thou shalt soon come thereby to understand that hidden mystical Wisdom of God,

 thee, shall be given thee from above to discern.
 Be silent therefore in thy Spirit,